 We thank God for what we have and pray for what we need.

-Today we pray for ourselves, that God would teach us how to love him with all our heart, soul, mind and strength.
-In our local church, we ask God to bless the priests and other ministers who lead in our parish.
-In our world, we pray for people who work in our emergency services.
+Today we pray for ourselves, that God would lead us to love our neighbours as much as we care for ourselves.
+In our local church, we ask God to support those whose family members or friends have died recently.
+In our world, we pray for a just and compassionate response to people coming to our country as refugees.
 We remember before God those who have asked for our prayers, or who are in need of them.

 A prayer for the day

 Lighten our darkness, Lord, we pray: and in your great mercy defend us from all perils and dangers of our life; for the love of your only Son our Saviour Jesus Christ.
 Amen.

 now and forever.